 - This means heavyweight, long work hours, less flexibility than when you were a teenager.

 - This is done through shoe selection, arch control, stretching & strengthening exercises.

-- A great pair of over the counter orthotics and a really good shoe will usually be enough to get this done for you!
+- A great pair of over-the-counter orthotics and a perfect shoe will usually be enough to get this done for you!

 5) Invasive Therapy:

 - This is usually only needed in 5% of people.

 - We rarely ever need to do surgery on your foot unless you have extra stuff going on, like a huge spur.

 - Find out if surgery may be needed, shockwave therapy, or injections.

 - Over 90% of people can be treated conservatively, according to vast research data.